rajatsingla/blaketidwell.github.io/source/articles/2015-03-04-drinking-the-koolixir-part-2-epers-creepers-the-erlang-toolkit.html.md

 home directory), then this variable should look like the following:

 ```
-export ERL_LIBS="$HOME/.erllib/lib/erlang/lib/eper-0.90.0:$HOME/.erllib/lib/erlang/lib/gtknode-0.32"
+export ERL_LIBS="$HOME/.erllib/lib/erlang/lib"
 ```

-On startup, the Erlang shell will load any source code in the `ebin` directory of any libraries spelled out in the `ERL_LIBS` variable.
+On startup, the Erlang shell will load any source code in the `ebin` directory of any libraries contained under the `ERL_LIBS` directory.
 If you refresh this environment variable and then run `erl` from the command-line, you should be able to sanity-check installation of EPER by running `redbug:help().` inside the Erlang shell.
 This should output a list of methods supported by Redbug.
-Additionally, if you do not include the compiled `gtknode` libs using `ERL_LIBS` as explained above, attempting to use `sherk` performance tools from the Erlang shell will result in a bunch of errors related to being unable to find `gtkNode` (similar to the installation process).

 With this in place, I feel like I can move forward with learning Erlang in a much more disciplined way.
 Now, when something goes wrong deep in the depths of